captainsafia/blazor-auth-samples/README.md

 Note: While this repository contains code sample, keys/ids/etc and source files containing them have been removed.
 As a result, the samples here aren't immediately runnable.

+MSAL.js v2 supports the Authorization Code Flow with PKCE model for SPA-based clients.
+This is different from the authentication models that were supported with MSALv1.

 ### Azure AD Authneitcaiton

 1. Sign in to the Azure portal.